Busiri Suryowinoto

 Busiri Suryowinoto (24 November 1926 – 4 August 1982) was an Indonesian military officer and politician who served as the Indonesian ambassador to Papua New Guinea from 1977 until 1980, and as the governor of Irian Jaya from 1981 until 1982.

 Early life, education, and career

 Busiri was born on 24 November 1926 in Batu Marmar, Pamekasan, Madura.

 Busiri enrolled at the Social and Political Faculty of the Jayabaya University.
 He graduated with a doctoral degree on 30 July 1977, with a thesis titled Development of the Free and Active Foreign Politics of Indonesia (Perkembangan Politik Luar Negeri R.I., yang Bebas dan Aktif).

-Busiri was appointed as the Secretary General of the Department of Labor and Transmigration.
+Busiri was appointed the Secretary General of the Department of Labor and Transmigration.

 Indonesian Ambassador to Papua New Guinea

 On 14 December 1977, Busiri was inaugurated as the Indonesian ambassador to Papua New Guinea by President Suharto, replacing Rudjito.

 In the midst of June, there were reports that about 100 troops of the Indonesian army crossed the border between Indonesian and Papua New Guinea.
 In response, Busiri was contacted by a Papua New Guinea official on 17 June.
 Busiri contacted the army on the same day and claimed that the army did not know that they were already in the Papua New Guinea territory and that they planned to move back to the border on 18 June.
 However, government officials from Papua New Guinea stated that the troops withdrew after they were spotted by a Papua New Guinea Defence Force reconnaissance patrol on 21 June.
 This incident led to the increase of deployment by the Papua New Guinea Defence Force and a decrease of Indonesian activity at the border.

 Following that incident, on 10 July 1978, students of the Papua New Guinea University protested against Busiri.
 About 500 students, citizens, and schoolchildren joined the demonstration.
 The protesters handed over a petition to Busiri demanding the immediate withdrawal of Indonesian Army troops from the border of Papua New Guinea and Indonesia, respect for Papua New Guinea's sovereignty, and respect for the border agreement between Papua New Guinea and Indonesia.
 Later, the Papua New Guinea Teacher's Organization stated their support for the demonstration.

 Busiri was replaced by Abdul Aziz Bustam as the Indonesian Ambassador to Papua New Guinea on 11 April 1981.